pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

 Workload status can be checked with commands as `tanzu apps workload get` and `tanzu apps workload tail`.

-`workload get` is used to see the workload specification and the resources attached to it, while `workload tail` is used to see build and runtime logs.
+`tanzu apps workload get` is used to see the workload specification and the resources attached to it, while `tanzu apps workload tail` is used to see build and runtime logs.

 More info on the usage of these commands and common errors, can be found on [debugging workloads](debug-workload.hbs.md) page.